 Try yak cheese on homemade bread at this long-standing bakery in Kathmandu.

-This specialty restaurant offers the neighborhood's Tibetan and Himalayan community a taste of home.
+This specialty restaurant offers the neighborhood's Tibetan and Nepalese community a taste of home.
 Yak cheese is served both plain and fried.